Florik Shala

-Florik Shala (born 19 July 1997) is a Luxembourgish footballer who plays as a striker for Union Titus Pétange.
+Florik Shala (born 19 July 1997) is a Luxembourgish footballer who last played as a striker for Union Titus Pétange.

 Early life

 Shala holds a Kosovo passport and a Luxembourg passport.

 Career

 Shala started his career with Luxembourgish side Racing FC Union Luxembourg.
 He helped the club win the 2018 Luxembourg Cup.

 Style of play

 Shala initially played as a midfielder earlier in his career before switching to a winger later in his career.

 Personal life

 Shala has received comparisons to Sweden international Zlatan Ibrahimovic due to his physical appearance.